-The centre has more than 6000 volumes, audio and videotapes, journals and personal testimonies including the Shoah Testimonies.
+The Sydney Jewish Museum’s Library and Resource Centre has more than 10,000 volumes, audio and videotapes, journals and personal testimonies including the Visual History Archive.

-As well as providing background material on the themes of the permanent exhibitions, the collection includes numerous texts examining.
+As well as providing background material on the themes of the permanent and feature exhibitions, the Museum Library’s collection includes numerous texts examining:

 The Centre holds over 2,500 testimonies from Holocaust survivors interviewed in Australia.
 These testimonies are part of a collection of more than 53,000 testimonies gathered by the Shoah Foundation, spearheaded by Steven Spielberg.
 The individual testimonies have been digitised and are housed at the USC Shoah Foundation (University of Southern California).